VirxEC/rlviser/README.md

 ### Usage

 To see an example of how to communicate with the visualizer, see the [example](https://github.com/VirxEC/rocketsim-rs/blob/master/examples/rlviser_socket.rs) in the [rocketsim-rs](https://github.com/VirxEC/rocketsim-rs) repository.

+You can also choose to use the integrated support in RLGym 2.0 or to use the [RLViser-Py](https://pypi.org/project/rlviser-py/) library to interface directly from Python via RocketSim.

 ### Controls